 When you own a small business, there can be a blurring of the lines between your personal and business life.
 You work at home, you work on vacation, and you plan everything around your business.
 There may be ambiguity about expenses for your business and personal life.
+Whether it’s calculating self-employment taxes, deciphering an IRS 1099k form, or determining what qualifies as an expense, the world of self-employment can be quite complicated.
 This can make filing your taxes more tricky since you should reduce the taxes that you owe while also being honest and within the bounds of the law.

 Personal expenses cannot be claimed to reduce your business income on your tax return.
 This is why it’s important that you get the distinction and not make a mistake.
 You don’t want to end up being on the receiving end of an audit from the IRS.
 Do not use the same accounts and credit cards for personal and business purposes.
 Using the same accounts might make your life easier, but it could mean that you cannot claim certain expenses, meaning you will miss out on some deductions.